quicwg/base-drafts/draft-ietf-quic-transport.md

 A common flow control implementation technique is for a receiver to extend credit to the sender as a the data consumer reads data out of the receiver's buffers.
-In this setting, a length-prefixed message format makes it easier for a recipient to leave data unread and thereby withhold flow control credit.
+In this setting, a length-prefixed message format makes it easier for the data consumer to leave data unread in the receiver's buffers and thereby withhold flow control credit.
 If flow control limits prevent the remainder of a message from being sent, a deadlock will result.
 However, a length prefix might enable the detection of this sort of deadlock.
 Where protocols have messages that might